michaelpasek/michaelpasek.github.io/research/index.md

 [Asteroseismology](http://www.nature.com/news/kepler-s-surprise-the-sounds-of-the-stars-1.9724) aims at inferring internal properties of stars from the analysis of their oscillation mode frequencies.
 This process can be greatly simplified when a theoretical prediction for the basic structure of the oscillation spectrum is available.
-Such was the case for stars which are (almost) spherically symmetric, e.g. [the Sun](http://sohowww.nascom.nasa.gov/gallery/bestofsoho.html), where the asymptotic (i.e. high-frequency) structure of the pressure-mode spectrum was known.
+Such is the case for stars which are (almost) spherically symmetric, e.g. [the Sun](http://sohowww.nascom.nasa.gov/gallery/bestofsoho.html), where the asymptotic (i.e. high-frequency) structure of the pressure-mode spectrum is well known.
 However, most intermediate-mass and massive stars are [rapidly rotating on their axes](http://dept.astro.lsa.umich.edu/~monnier/Altair2007/altair2007.html), such that spherical symmetry is broken by the effect of the centrifugal force.
 For those rapidly rotating stars, an adequate asymptotic theory of oscillation modes was thus missing.